frak-id/contracts-v2/README.md

     - Supports multi-level referral systems, rewarding both referrers and referees at multiple levels.
     - Allows for customizable reward distribution, where the percentage of rewards allocated to each referral level can be configured.
     - Implements a daily distribution cap to prevent abuse and ensure the sustainability of the campaign.

-## Gating

-### `gating/`

-This directory contains contracts related to content access control and monetization within the Frak ecosystem.

-#### `Paywall.sol`

-- Allows content creators to restrict access to their content and require payment for access.
-- **Key Features:**
-    - Enables content creators to define access rules for their content, specifying which users or wallets are allowed to access it.
-    - Supports integration with payment tokens, allowing users to pay for content access using designated cryptocurrencies.
-    - Can be extended to implement subscription-based access models, where users pay a recurring fee for ongoing content access.